christianacca/ng2-experiements/src/app/main/change-detection/readme.md

 * `CheckAlways` grandchild will *not* be checked when the grandparent makes a change if it's parent:
 	* is configured as `OnPush` AND
 	* is not checked
-* A `setTimeout` callback of a `CheckAlways` component will not cause angular to run change detection for that component unless the callback calls `markForChange`
+* A `setTimeout` callback on a `CheckAlways` component will not cause angular to run change detection for that component unless the callback calls `markForChange`

+### `unidir-problem`

+Explorer the many cases where `ExpressionChangedAfterItHasBeenCheckedError` can be thrown

 ## Observations